 Privacy protection - Health information - Alisivu

-The employer is only allowed to collect health information on employees that is of direct relevance to the employment relationship.
-Information must not be collected and handled contrary to the law, not even with the consent of the employee.
+In addition, the employer has the right to process this information in situations and to the extent specifically provided for elsewhere in the law.
+Information must not be collected and processed contrary to the law, not even with the consent of the employee.

 Only designated persons may handle health information